-- Indications: Small retinal tumors (diameter less than 4.5 mm and thickness less than 2.5 cm) in relapse after irradiation - · Complications: hemorrhage of vitreous body, detachment of retina - The incidence of second tumor is higher following radiotherapy of patients with retinoblastoma
+- Indications: small retinal tumors (diameter less than 4.5 mm and thickness less than 2.5 cm) in relapse after irradiation. - Complications: hemorrhage of vitreous body, detachment of retina. - The incidence of second tumor is higher following radiotherapy.

 15.7.6 Cryotherapy